-Energy Bureau has considered and/or granted requests by PREPA to submit CEII under seal of confidentiality.3 In at least two proceedings on Data Security,4 and Physical Security,5 this Bureau, motu proprio, has conducted proceedings confidentially, thereby recognizing the need to protect CEII from public disclosure.
+Nine of the programs included in Appendix D of the Initial Budget reference critical energy infrastructure information that, under relevant Federal Law and Regulations, is protected from public disclosure and receives confidential treatment.
+In several proceedings, this Energy Bureau has considered and/or granted requests by PREPA to submit CEII under seal of confidentiality.
+In at least two proceedings on Data Security, and Physical Security, this Bureau, motu proprio, has conducted proceedings confidentially, thereby recognizing the need to protect CEII from public disclosure.

-As mentioned above, the Bureau's "Policy on Management of Confidential Information," CEPR-MI-2016-0009, provides for management of CEII, and directs that information validated as CEII shall be accessed by the parties' authorized representatives only after they have executed and delivered a Nondisclosure Agreement.
+As mentioned above, the Bureau's "Policy on Management of Confidential Information,"

+CEPR-MI-2016-0009, provides for management of CEII, and directs that information validated as CEII shall be accessed by the parties' authorized representatives only after they have executed and delivered a Nondisclosure Agreement.

-Generally, CEII or critical infrastructure information is exempted from public disclosure because it involves information on assets the disclosure of which poses public security, economic, health and safety risks.
+Generally, CEII or critical infrastructure information is exempted from public disclosure because it involves assets and information the disclosure of which poses public security, economic, health and safety risks.
 Federal Regulations on CEII, particularly, 18 C.F.R. § 388.113, states that: